 }

-There are 18,446,744,073,709,551,616 possible states for objects of type Points, with two int fields (x = 0, y = 0), (x = 1, y = 0) ....
+There are 18,446,744,073,709,551,616 possible states for objects of type Point, with two int fields (x = 0, y = 0), (x = 1, y = 0) ....
 So it is mathematically impossible that all possible objects of type Point have a distinct hashcode.
-Try to consider more complex objects, they will have a much higher number of possible states, but there are only be 4,294,967,296 possible unique hashcodes.
+Try to consider more complex objects, they will have a much higher number of possible states, but there are still only 4,294,967,296 possible unique hashcodes.
 This is ok.
-This situation is called hashcode collision.
-The HashSet will still work fine, will be just slower to operate.
+This situation is called a hashcode collision.
+The HashSet will still work fine, it will just be slower to operate.
 There will be many hashcode collisions.
-Indeed, the hashcode is only computed and used for performance reasons, is the equals method that has the last say if an object is unique or not.
+Indeed, the hashcode is only computed and used for performance reasons; it is the equals method that has the last say in whether an object is unique or not.

 For example, let’s assume that we add in the Set two different objects, but they have the same hashcode, this is how it works: